 - Get a COVID-19 test within 72 hours after travel.
 The U-M Campus Maize and Blueprint website explains how to register for your free test through the Community Sampling & Tracking Program and where to go for your test.

 - Stay at home (quarantine) for 7 days after arrival.
 U-M has stated that during the quarantine period, you cannot attend class, go to work, or attend social events.
-It is acceptable to leave your residence for mandatory COVID testing, health concerns, for vaccination, or for essential tasks (e.g., obtaining food, banking).
+It is acceptable to leave your residence for mandatory COVID testing, to seek medical care, to receive a vaccination, or for essential tasks (e.g., obtaining food, banking).
 Public transportation can only be used for these purposes if you wear a mask and are not experiencing COVID related symptoms.

 - Housing arrangements during self-quarantine

 - On-campus: Students with housing contracts who do not have single bedrooms have been contacted by Michigan Housing regarding special accommodations and meal arrangements for the 7 day self-quarantine.
-Note: Graduate students who live on campus (ie: Munger, Northwood) have single bedrooms, and may self-quarantine within their residences.
+Note: Graduate students who live on campus (ie: Munger, Northwood) and some undergraduates who have single bedrooms, may self-quarantine within their residences.